j-miet/lan-server/README.md

   lan-server (executable)
-  config/ (server.conf defines port + auth token) uploads/ (file storage) public/ (Web UI; optional, but most likely want this)
+  config/ (server.conf defines port + auth token) uploads/ (file storage) public/ (Web UI; optional, but you most likely want this)
 ```

 Also it's important you run executable relative to root dir, otherwise server can't find config file.
 For example:
 if your executable is still at "bin/lan-server", you need to use command `./bin/lan-server` from root;
-simply cd'ing into "bin" and running ./lan-server fails.
+simply changing dir into "bin" and running ./lan-server fails.

 => to keep it simple: either use `make server` or have executable in root dir.

-#### connecting to server
+### connecting to server

 You can first test connecting via ip normally.
 If this doesn't work, you can always rely on VPNs such as
 - ZeroTier